wtnwin111/interview/src/com/interview/flag/README.md

         the queue by adding nodes whose in degree is zero in it, then do while loop until the queue isEmpty(), poll one node from queue and add to sorted list, and decreasing the in degree of its neighbors, if the in degree of its neighbor decreased to zero, put in the queue.
 After the loop, we could get a topology sorted list.

+26. **Longest Repeated Suffix** find the longest repeated suffix in a given string.
+    For example, given string is banana, the suffix will be: a, na, ana, nana, anana, banana, the longest repeated suffix is ana.

+    *HINT: a backward version of KMP.*

+        In KMP, the next[i] is the length matched prefix of suffix from i-th char, S.substring(0,next[i]) equals to S.substring(i-next[i], i). in traditional KMP, next[i] describes the prefix and suffix matches for substring ending at i-1th char, so could use to do backtracing in string match. the key differences is:
+            1. do scan backward since we need find suffix, not prefix
+            2. matches[] is a int array with N + 1 elements, and the init value is N for matches[N] and matches[N+1]
+            3. matches[i] is store the max suffix for substring start from i-th, not (i+1)th, so update j = matches[j+1]
+            4. check if suffix longer than maintained one, suffix is str.substring(matches[i], N)

+27. Given a N*N matrix, each integer in matrix is the elevation of point (row, col).
+If rain, water will flow to the lower position, assume the upside and left-side of the matrix is the Pacific Ocean, and downside and right-side is the Atlantic Ocean.
+Find out the positions whose rain can both flow into the two ocean.

+    *HINT: BSF based graph searching from edges.*

 #F

 1. [Array] Return the index of the max element in a vector, if there are several results,